 Your first thought may be to penalize the restaurant for what happened and perhaps stop them from hurting anyone else.
 There are other ways to accomplish this—you can contact your local health department with your suspicions, for example.
 They will examine the restaurant and ensure that they’re operating up to standards.

 They can also advise you when not to pursue a case.
 It’s important to take the counsel of your lawyer, and understand that they are experienced and knowledgeable in their area of focus.
 At Harris and Graves, we’ve spent many years helping personal injury victims get the compensation they deserve.
-If you’re in South Carolina and need help with your injury case, give us a call for a no-cost consultation today.
+If you’re in South Carolina and need help with your injury case, complete our online contact form or give us a call for a no-cost consultation today.